The next class begins August 2, 2021. Kindly sign up to the waiting list below to be the first to know when registration opens.

 If you recognize that you use food to self soothe, and you'd like to find ways of relating more gently and authentically to yourself, I'd like to invite you into When Food is Your Mother.

-When Food is Your Mother is an 8 week group immersion to help you soften a pattern of using food for self soothing and to nourish more compassionate, authentic, empowering ways of relating to your needs, emotions, and vulnerability.
+When Food is Your Mother is a 9 week group immersion to help you soften a pattern of using food for self soothing and to nourish more compassionate, authentic, empowering ways of relating to your needs, emotions, and vulnerability.